-This easy gluten-free peach cobbler is full of jammy peaches topped with a fluffy buttermilk biscuit-style topping.
-A crisp golden-brown topping gives way to a soft biscuit that soaks up the warm peaches.
+This easy gluten-free peach cobbler is full of jammy peaches topped with a soft biscuit-like topping that gets spread on top before baking.
+No need to make individual biscuits!
+The crisp golden-brown topping gives way to a soft biscuit that soaks up the warm peaches and vanilla ice cream making for an absolutely delicious dessert.

-I've made many fruit cobblers before, even peach cobbler, but I've always it with individual biscuits neatly organized on top.
+I've made many cobblers before, but I've always it with individual biscuits neatly organized on top.

-For this peach cobbler, I wanted the simplest fluffy buttermilk biscuit-style topping that was just dolloped on top and baked.
+For this gluten-free peach cobbler and my gluten-free blueberry cobbler, you'll instead make fluffy buttermilk biscuit-style topping that is simply dolloped on top and baked.
 Easy peasy.
 Picture a crisp buttery topping shell that gives way to a fluffy biscuit nestled into jammy peaches.

 Peach Cobbler Filling